 Interested students may contact the Carleton College Office of Off-Campus Studies for assistance with study abroad arrangements.
 There are several faculty-led studies abroad programs available at various times of the year and in various subjects.
 You may opt to study ecology in Australia, London, India, or Chile as these are the recent famous study overseas options.
 In addition, students can attend educational travel courses at destinations across the country to learn about art, political science, and history.

-The private college has a long tradition of encouraging and facilitating study abroad opportunities to offer various international study opportunities.
+The private college has a long tradition of encouraging and facilitating study abroad opportunities to offer various international study opportunities and professional development.
 The percentage of students studying abroad varies wildly from 70 to 100 percent for one single graduation class at Carleton College.

-Carleton College provides a comprehensive fee that includes tuition, living arrangements, making it easy to estimate the cost of a study abroad experience.
+Carleton College provides a comprehensive fee that includes tuition, and living arrangements, making it easy to estimate the cost of a study abroad experience.
 The money that students pay should only cover travel costs to and from the academic program and their study materials.
 Also available to students are numerous grant and scholarship opportunities.
-Furthermore, Carleton College also excels in providing study abroad opportunities to all of its students.
+Furthermore, Carleton College excels in providing one of the best study abroad programs to all of its students.

 Lee University’s Christian affiliation goes beyond the practice of faith.
 Religious studies and religion must be part of the core curriculum for all students.
 After graduating from Lee University, all students will have completed enough courses in religion to earn a minor in religion.
 Aside from its mission, the school’s cross-cultural requirements exhibit its Christian affiliation.
 Global World’s Fair, held annually by the school to highlight the different study abroad options and trips available, helps students choose the right study abroad program.